kreywilo42/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-This directory contains files for the concept of Object Realational Mapping in python, teaching SQlAlchemy and MySQLdb Module
+Project for Object Relational Mapping with Python and SQL